UK-MAC/TeaLeaf_HIP/README.md

 # TeaLeaf HIP

-A HIP port of the TeaLeaf mini-app starting from the current CUDA version.
+A HIP port of the TeaLeaf mini-app starting from the current CUDA version on UK-MAC.

-# Extra tea.in flags

-Turn on cuda/HIP kernel use by putting `use_cuda_kernels` in tea.in.

 ## Compiling